3liz/lizmap-documentation/source/install/pre_requirements.rst

 PostgreSQL
 ----------

-PostgreSQL can be used for two different purposes in Lizmap :
+PostgreSQL can be used for **three** different purposes in Lizmap :

-* To store GIS data.
-No configuration is needed on the Lizmap Web Client server side, **only** the PostgreSQL server must be accessible from the Lizmap Web Client server.
+* To store GIS data. **No** configuration is needed on the Lizmap Web Client server side, **only** the PostgreSQL server must be accessible from the Lizmap Web Client server and QGIS Server.
   It's possible to edit layers with Lizmap, but the layer **must** be stored in PostgreSQL.
 See :ref:`edition-prerequisites`.
 * To store Lizmap Web Client users and user actions.
 Lizmap uses tables.
 This setting must be done when **installing** Lizmap.
+* To use `lizmap_search`, see :ref:`postgresql-lizmap-search`.
+This setting on the Lizmap server can be set when you need it.